Mercerenies/a-turtles-troll/README.md

 * When a player dies, they might be banished to a superflat world instead of the regular one.
 * There are now random 1x1 holes in every world.
+* Bowser events sometimes fire now in place of the usual gods' demands.
 * If you have Invisibility or Night Vision, then the Warden will not appear in the dark.
 * When a trivia question is asked, a sound effect plays for all online